 The documents were individually numbered within each year in the 1930s and were, for a time, physically arranged that way.
 In 1982, however, they were re-grouped in more traditional series, and physically re-arranged.
 The HRS numbers were retained, though, and remain on the documents and recorded on the folders.

-Inside the ebook, look first for the year – 1883, in this example.
+Scroll through the PDF and look FIRST for the year – 1883, in this example.
 Remember!
 The document numbers are not unique.
 There is a #399 for every year included in this system.

 After double-checking the year, look for the record group associated with that HRS number.

 Step 3.
-Go to the Baltimore City Archives website and submit a Research Appointment Request.
+Go to the Baltimore City Archives website and Plan Your Visit.